-When involving influencers in your marketing campaigns, make it a win-win deal for both parties.
+When you include influencers in your marketing campaigns, make win-win deals for both parties.

 For AdStage, organizing a webinar means higher brand awareness among marketers.
 For the two experts, it’s a chance to establish themselves as authorities in a given field.

-- Strike the deal with influencers – Including influencers in your marketing campaigns gives your brand a touch of their glory and fame.
+- Strike a deal with influencers: Including influencers in your marketing campaigns gives your brand a touch of their glory and fame.
 According to some resources, sharing branded content via influencers results in 3x-10x higher conversion rates.

-- Bring hashtags to Facebook – While Twitter is the Grand Master of hashtags, Facebook also supports the use of hashtags.
-Did you know that as you search for a hashtag on Facebook, you’ll see the feed with all the related images and posts?
+- Bring hashtags to Facebook: Twitter is the undisputed master, but Facebook also supports the use of hashtags.
+Did you know that searching for a hashtag on Facebook leads to a feed with related images and posts?

 Soylent’s ad starts by proclaiming the most popular question asked from them: “But what does it taste like?”

-That’s a smart move and shows their marketing team’s genuine interest in what customers are thinking about.
+That’s a smart move — it shows their marketing team’s genuine interest in what customers are thinking about.

 Right after grabbing people’s attention, the Facebook ad offers a solution: Order Soylent and find out what it really tastes like.

-- Address doubts and possible counterfacts – Soylent covers the possible objection: “I’ve heard that Soylent tastes bad” by hinting that it might taste like cereal milk, almonds or Graham crackers.
+- Address doubts and possible counterfacts: Soylent addresses the relevant pain point — “I’ve heard that Soylent tastes bad” — by hinting that it might taste like cereal milk, almonds, or Graham crackers.
 Moreover, it offers a solution to the question.

-Play with people’s curiosity – By framing your product to sound like an unsolved mystery, you’ll make people anxious to find out the answer to the puzzle.
-A study from Caltech has shown that curiosity increases to a point as knowledge increases and then drops off.
-You’ll want people to know part of the mystery, but leave the full story for them to discover.
+- Play with people’s curiosity: By framing your product like an unsolved mystery, you’ll make people anxious to find out the answer to the puzzle.

 Shopify’s ad asks: “What kind of person do you say you are to the world?”

-People have the natural wish to be praised and valued by the traits they themselves consider the most important.
-Shopify hints that with the help of their product, you can be the person you’ve always wanted to be.
+People have an innate wish to be praised and valued for the traits they consider the most important.
+Shopify suggests that with their help, you can be the person you’ve always wanted to be.

 Helping someone shape their life is a strong (and bold) selling point.

-- Ask a personal question – If you’re able to get people thinking about the course of their lives, you’re onto something big.
-As someone starts to think about your proposed question, they might be more likely to consider the possible benefits of your product.
+- Ask a personal question: If you can get people to think about the course of their lives, you’re onto something big.
+As someone thinks about your question, they might give more thought to the benefits of your product.

-- Remind people of a possibility – Shopify’s ad motivates people to reconsider their chosen life path by asking, “What’s your next move?”
-It reminds of the fact that there’s always an opportunity to change and offers the means to do it (Build Your Store on FB!).
+- Remind people of what is possible: Shopify’s ad motivates people to reconsider their chosen life path by asking, “What’s your next move?”
+It suggests that there is always an opportunity to change and offers the means to do it (Build Your Store on FB!).

 Surface’s Facebook ad example includes the text, “Surface Book comes with Pen, touch and nearly 2 million more pixels than a MacBook Pro 13.”